bezabu/bb-treasure-hunter/README.md

     - When a direction is pressed, and a second direction is pressed so that the hunter changes direction during a period where two buttons are pressed, when the first button is released, an idle animation is displayed even while the hunter moves.
     - When a button is pressed, if the cursor moves too far from the original point at which it was pressed, it will register as the cursor leaving the button area.
 This happens even though the cursor may not move all the way outside the button area.
 This is alleviated somewhat by disabling context menus and text selection on the buttons, which can also interrupt button inputs.

-- Check dig input received correctly
+- Check dig input received correctly.

   - Test: Begin the game and press the space bar and press the dig button in an empty cell.
 Observe the outcome.
     - Result: The cell is marked as previously dug and a hole appears.
 If it is a treasure location, it is displayed appropriately.

-- Check collision detection works correctly
+- Check collision detection works correctly.

   - Test: Begin the game and move the hunter towards a rock.
 Attempt to run through it and observe.
 Do the same at the edges of the island.
     - Result: The hunter will not move through the cell containing the rock or past the edges of the island.
 A running animation is still displayed.

-- Check the 'perspective' draw order is correct
+- Check the 'perspective' draw order is correct.

   - Test: Begin the game and move the hunter behind a tree and a rock at various points, from each corner of the map and observe the hunter.
-    - Result: The hunter is obscured by trees and rocks that are lower down (and therefore should be 'in front' of the hunter), and a faint overlay of the hunter is displayed in the correct position
+    - Result: The hunter is obscured by trees and rocks that are lower down (and therefore should be 'in front' of the hunter), and a faint overlay of the hunter is displayed in the correct position.

-- Check if the hint message is functioning correctly
+- Check if the hint message is functioning correctly.

   - Test: Begin the game and locate a piece of treasure using the hint message, checking against the console log which displays the locations of the 2 treasures, and observe the outcome.
     - Result: The hint message displays the text "red-hot" at the treasure location and at an acceptable radius around it (2-3 cells).